Dataset FAN-01: Revisiting the EAA Benchmark for a low-pressure axial fan: Selected validation example

 \section{Selected validation example}

 The detailed experimental and numerical results of the EAA benchmark are compared in \cite{Junger2019}.
 Experimental results validate the whole aeroacoustic simulation process.
 A successful computation of the flow and acoustic involves the following procedure, including validation.
 The flow grid is established starting from a valid geometry.
 Obtaining a verified mesh for the CFD simulation is crucial for the subsequent steps.
 This verification step includes validation of the turbulence modeling and a flow convergence study based on the grid convergence index.
 To the end of the flow simulation, it is significant to validate the flow results with global and unsteady local quantities.
 The unsteady local quantities connected to the aeroacoustic source term of the wave equation are essential and must be traced.
 This source term is, for instance, the incompressible flow pressure for the perturbed convective wave equation (PCWE).
 If the flow is valid for the next steps, we proceed with the source calculation and the acoustic simulation.
 Now, the sources are computed and transformed while conserving the energy to the acoustic mesh \cite{schoder}.
 The sources are validated using microphone array measurements.
 After verifying the sources and the verification of the acoustic mesh, the acoustic computation can be carried out.
-Final validation of the overall workflow can be achieved with the acoustic simulation results.
-Details on the validation of these steps can be found in \cite{Junger2019} using openCFS \cite{CFS}.
+Final validation of the overall hybrid (partitioned or segregated) workflow \cite{hybrid} can be achieved with the acoustic simulation results.
+Details on the validation of these steps can be found in \cite{Junger2019} using openCFS \cite{CFS,cfsdata}.
 Figure \ref{fig:sim} shows the final validation plot and comparison of the experimental results, the PCWE, and the Ffowcs Williams and Hawkings analogy (FWH).
-Further investigation on this benchmark were carried out in \cite{Fan2,Fan3,Fan4,Fan5,Fan6,Fan7}.
+Further investigation on this benchmark were carried out in \cite{Fan1,Fan2,Fan3,Fan4,Fan5,Fan6,Fan7,Fan8,Fan9}.
+During the investigations of \cite{Fan10,Fan11}, interaction effects of fan noise and duct modes were investigated, which could be of special interest in the future.